 During the past few years, we have developed strong foundations with our key partners, working with them so that our agreements are focused on the right priorities going forward.
 We have broadened our partnerships to take advantage of wider opportunities for driving change and improvement and of course development and diversification.
-In 2022/23 we started to work in partnership with Healthwatch St Helens regarding surveying patients who attended our hospital.
+In 2023/2024 we started to work in partnership with Healthwatch St Helens regarding surveying patients who attended our hospital.
 We jointly agreed both and inpatient and outpatient survey.
-The outpatient survey is underway and the results are being collated.
+The outpatient survey has been undertaken and the results showed